ghuntley/ghuntley.github.io/_draft/_posts/integration-of-objective-c-libraries-with-xamarin-ios.md

 * Translate Objective-C idioms into C# idoms.
 * Rename Objective-C methods into methods that conform with the .NET framework design guidelines.

+# Enums
+* Exposed in Objective-C as constants, need converting to C# enum idoims.

 # Enumerations and Structures